How to Be Financially Secure as a College Student

 Create a Budget

 Second, you'll need to find a way to track your budget from month to month as you spend and earn money.
-There are many free apps that can help you do this, such as Mint and YNAB (You Need A Budget), which is free for college students for the first 12 months.
+There are many free apps that can help you do this, such as Mint and YNAB (You Need A Budget), which offers a free 34-day trial.

 Budgeting may be the most underrated yet important part of managing your finances.
 It's your roadmap for making sure you don't go into debt and can afford the things you want and need.
 Daily spending decisions add up over time, and small splurges can translate into many lost opportunity costs if you're not careful and don't follow a budget.